-There is real momentum toward addressing the high rate of child poverty in the United States and this disaster has only served to confirm that action to reduce child poverty and support family economic security is more necessary than ever.
-Congress has held three separate committee hearings on child poverty since the beginning of 2020, all of which highlighted that we know what is needed to address the problem, now there just has to be the political will to act.
+There is real momentum towards addressing the high rate of child poverty in the U.S. and this disaster has only served to confirm that action to reduce child poverty and support family economic security is more necessary than ever.
+Congress has held three separate committee hearings on child poverty since the beginning of 2020, all of which have highlighted that we know what is needed to address the problem.
+We now need the political will to act.

 In 2019, the National Academy of Sciences (NAS) released A Roadmap to Reducing Child Poverty, a non-partisan, evidence-based study that models a set of policy and program changes that, if implemented, would cut our child poverty rate in half within a decade.
-The policies in this roadmap, such as establishing a national monthly child allowance program, increasing SNAP benefits, housing vouchers, and other proven solutions would ensure that families have the resources needed to support their children's healthy development and long-term success.
+The policies in this roadmap, such as establishing a national monthly child allowance program, increasing Supplemental Nutrition Assistance Program (SNAP) benefits, housing vouchers, and other proven solutions would ensure that families have the resources needed to support their children's healthy development and support their long-term success.